usnistgov/jsip/src/examples/nistgoodies/README.txt

 list.

-Caution : Use of these features may result in your application becoming unportable across vendor implementations of the JSIP standard.
+Caution : Use of these features may result in your application becoming unportable across different vendor implementations of the JSIP standard.